Andre Harrell: Death

 Harrell died on May 7, 2020, at his home in West Hollywood, California.
 He was 59, and news of his death was first announced on Instagram by D-Nice.
-According to Wendy Credle, Harrell's ex-partner, he had been suffering from heart problems in the time leading up to his death.
-At his funeral, held on May 23, among notable attendees were singers Mary J. Blige, Mariah Carey and record producer L.A.
+According to Wendy Credle, Harrell's ex-partner, he had suffered heart problems in the time leading up to his death.
+At his funeral, on May 23, notable attendees included Mary J. Blige, Mariah Carey, and L.A.
 Reid.

-At Lehman College's Leadership Gala on September 14, 2023, alumnus Andre Harrell was awarded (posthumously) the degree of Doctor of Music, honoris causa.
+At Lehman College's Leadership Gala on September 14, 2023, Harrell was posthumously awarded the degree of Doctor of Music, honoris causa.